 Race discrimination case on behalf of African-American lead chemist who was wrongly accused of misconduct by his white co-workers.
 The all-white jury awarded $600,000, almost all in emotional distress damages.

 Wrongful termination and defamation case resulting in jury award of $580,000 for infliction of emotional distress and damage to reputation.

 Kim Persky v.
 Cendant Corp.

 Interference with rights under Connecticut and federal family medical leave laws when employer refused to restore client to her previous position and failed to find any equivalent job.
-The Connecticut Supreme Court affirmed the Connecticut Department of Labor’s award of $500,000 and affirmed employee-friendly burden of proof in this case of first impression.
+The Connecticut Supreme Court affirmed the Connecticut Department of Labor’s award of $500,000 and affirmed an employee-friendly burden of proof in this case of first impression.